-Credit risk: Generally, credit risk is the risk that an issuer of a debt-type investment will not fulfill its obligation to the holder of the investment.
+Credit Risk: Generally, credit risk is the risk that an issuer of a debt-type investment will not fulfill its obligation to the holder of the investment.
 This is measured by assignment of a rating by a nationally recognized rating organization.
-Presented below are the ratings for each investment type at June 30, 2016:
+Presented on the following page are the ratings for each investment type at June 30, 2017: